Last Update: September 15, 2023

 While there has been some debate over the years about the nutritional value in rice (particularly white rice, which is a more processed variety), it’s actually a filling food that has some health benefits.
 The fiber alone is a great tool for supporting the digestive system and regularity while concentrations of B vitamins provide added energy.
 Rice also has some surprising positive qualities as well, such as improving skin health and lowering blood pressure.

 But with all the options, where do you turn to for your next meal?
-We look at the differences between jasmine rice and white rice.
+In this article, we’ll examine the differences between jasmine rice and white rice, focusing on their nutritional profiles and whether jasmine rice is a healthy choice.

 Slightly fragrant jasmine rice is the most popular option in Thailand and throughout much of Southeast Asia.
 It’s a long-grained rice that has floral notes and is often served with seafood and curry.

 Many chefs claim that jasmine rice is best steamed, which brings out the flavor of the grain and prevents unwanted stickiness.
 Besides the unique taste and texture, just a cup of jasmine rice provides more than five grams of protein as well as concentrations of vitamins thiamin and niacin (aka B1 and B3) that help convert food to energy.
 Other essential minerals such as phosphate, magnesium, and phosphorus can also be found in one cup of brown jasmine rice.

 There are other health benefits of eating jasmine rice, such as high fiber content, which can help regulate blood sugar and assists in lowering bad cholesterol levels.
 Fiber also acts as a filler that provides a satiated feeling after consuming it, which prevents the hunger pangs that lead to overeating and snacking on high-calorie foods.
 Because of this, many medical professionals will recommend rice (particularly less processed brown rice) as a part of a healthy eating program that can help to improve the success rates of weight loss.